-Memphis Heritage Trail (MHT) is the culmination of a carefully executed plan to stimulate and expand the Memphis economy, to spotlight Memphis trailblazers, and to improve and strengthen downtown neighborhoods.
+Memphis Heritage Trail (MHT) is a revitalization project focused on an underserved but historically vital section of the city.
+MHT was developed and is administered by the City of Memphis – Division of Housing and Community Development.
+Its goals include renovating existing structures, attracting tourists, showcasing the city’s history, and revitalizing residential neighborhoods.
+MHT is the culmination of a carefully executed plan to stimulate and expand the Memphis economy, to spotlight Memphis trailblazers and rich history, and to improve and strengthen African American historic neighborhoods.
 In a nutshell, it is an economic development driver focused on cultural tourism to revitalize the local neighborhood.

 What are the goals of the project?

-• To develop stronger cultural and heritage tourism as a mechanism for economic development
+- To develop stronger cultural and heritage tourism as a mechanism for economic development

 - To promote and celebrate the cultural assets and contributions of people in the targeted community through visual and physical reminders of the history

 - To provide a better quality of life and more opportunities for residents

-• To create a positive sense of place in safe and vibrant neighborhoods
+- To create a positive sense of place in safe and vibrant neighborhoods

 What is the benefit?

 Just allocating for the tourism part, MHT could be worth as much as $265M in economic impact.
 It will also raise the profile of our city’s rich history, while vastly improving the residential and commercial opportunities available to people currently living in these areas.

 MHT has a three-phase plan that is underway with Phases 1 & 2 complete.
 Phase 3 focuses on technology.
 See our Collective Story for more details.